The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/overview.md

     - ***Success Criteria:*** What would make this learning plan a success?
 How will you know it’s complete?
 How will you demonstrate you have properly learned your chosen tech stack
 - **Easy LeetCode Problem In New Language:** Submit a screenshot of the completion of an Easy- or Medium-level LeetCode problem in your chosen Capstone language
 - **Onboarding Blog:** Fellows will write a blog post reflecting on their learnings during the first phase of Capstone.
 They will then publish that blog post on Medium!
-    - **Technical Details**: **Fellows should explain the 3-5 most fundamental aspects of a programming language or framework.
+    - ***Technical Details:*** Fellows should explain the 3-5 most fundamental aspects of a programming language or framework.
 Explanations should include definitions, analogies, and examples.
 Core Mastery fellows should write their blog on React.
-    - **Comparison**: **Fellows should compare and contrast the chosen language/framework with alternatives and how a developer may choose which language/framework is right for them to learn.
+    - ***Comparison:*** Fellows should compare and contrast the chosen language/framework with alternatives and how a developer may choose which language/framework is right for them to learn.
-    - **Tone and Personality:** Fellows should show their writing personality by writing these blogs.
+    - ***Tone and Personality:*** Fellows should show their writing personality by writing these blogs.
 Write as if your audience is a student who is just beginning their learning journey, and you want to share your experience and wisdom.
-    - **Professionalism:** Fellows will publish their blogs on Medium and publish them to their LinkedIn
+    - ***Professionalism:*** Fellows will publish their blogs on Medium and publish them to their LinkedIn
 - **Onboarding Teaching Demo Application:** Fellows will create a simple application to teach others the basics of the tech stack they are learning.
 Share projects in a science fair-like demo during the final weekly “Geek Out” of Onboarding.
 This project will serve as the foundation for their final Capstone project.
-    - **Key Features:** Consider the most essential features of the chosen language/framework and ensure that your application highlights these features.
+    - ***Key Features:*** Consider the most essential features of the chosen language/framework and ensure that your application highlights these features.
 Make sure to use documentation to follow best practices.
-    - **Proof-of-Concept:** The application does NOT need to be fully featured.
+    - ***Proof-of-Concept:*** The application does NOT need to be fully featured.
 The purpose of this application is to demonstrate that you understand and can implement the key features of the language/framework.
 It can serve as a proof-of-concept for the most basic features of your intended final Capstone project but it only needs to lay the foundation.
-    - **Simplicity:** The application should be simple enough that you can explain it clearly to a new programmer and have an interesting conversation about how to extend the application with more advanced programmers.
+    - ***Simplicity:*** The application should be simple enough that you can explain it clearly to a new programmer and have an interesting conversation about how to extend the application with more advanced programmers.
 You should know every nook and cranny of the application’s architecture.
-    - **Demo:** During the final week of the Onboarding phase, you will get to share with your classmates what you’ve learnings over the last four weeks in an in-house engineering fair.
+    - ***Demo:*** During the final week of the Onboarding phase, you will get to share with your classmates what you’ve learnings over the last four weeks in an in-house engineering fair.
 This will be a great opportunity to get a taste of what the final engineering fair will look and feel like!

 **Project Build Deliverables:**